Form: Cost-of-Breach DisclosureSource: IBM 2025Filed: 28 Apr 2026

 How IBM measures these figures

 The IBM Cost of a Data Breach Report is conducted annually by the Ponemon Institute using activity-based costing (ABC) methodology.
-The 2025 report analyzed 604 organizations that experienced real data breaches between March 2024 and February 2025, across 17 countries and 16 industries.
+The 2025 report analyzed 600 organizations that experienced real data breaches between March 2024 and February 2025, across 16 countries and regions and 17 industries.
 This is not a survey of hypothetical costs, it measures actual expenditures.

 Costs are categorized into four areas: detection and escalation (forensics, investigation, audit, crisis management), notification (contacting affected individuals and regulators), post-breach response (help desk, credit monitoring, legal, identity protection), and lost business (customer churn, revenue loss, reputation damage).
 Each cost is tracked over two years following the breach, recognising that litigation and customer churn extend well beyond the initial incident.

 Several limitations apply.
 The sample skews toward larger organizations, so small-business costs may differ significantly.
 The study relies on estimates from organizational representatives, which may not capture all hidden costs (opportunity cost, executive distraction, long-term competitive damage).
-Mega-breaches (over 1 million records) are analysed separately, so the $4.44M average excludes the most extreme incidents.
+Breaches in the study ranged between 2,960 and 113,620 compromised records, so the $4.44M average excludes mega-breach incidents, and IBM cautions against multiplying its per-record figures across breaches involving millions of records.

 Index / Companion schedules